 Cut & Dried: A Woodworker's Guide to Timber Technology

-Supplemented by photos, illustrations and reference material, this is an enlightening read for anyone looking to deepen their understanding of trees and wood.
+This book is generous with photos, illustrations and reference material; it is an enlightening read for anyone looking to deepen their understanding of trees and wood; and it is, itself, beautifully crafted.